 Where and when does the choir meet?

-The choir meets on Thursday evenings from 6.30 – 8.30pm, during term time.
+The choir meets on Wednesday evenings, 7-9pm, during term time.
 Term dates are posted on the ENO Community Choir webpage when confirmed.
-Choir rehearsals take place in central London, typically at The Steiner Theatre, Rudolf Steiner House (near Baker Street).
+Choir rehearsals take place in central London, typically at Lilian Baylis House, 165 Broadhurst Gardens, West Hampstead, NW6 3AX but some rehearsals may be held at The Steiner Theatre, Rudolf Steiner House, NW1 6X.
 If there are any changes to rehearsal venue, they will be posted on the ENO Community Choir page.

 How long do the terms run for?

-Each term is typically seven weeks with a sharing on the eighth week.
+Each term is typically nine weeks with a performance in the tenth week.

 Do I need to attend every week?